Stockholm Public Library

 Stockholm Public Library (Swedish: Stockholms stadsbibliotek or Stadsbiblioteket) is a library building in Stockholm, Sweden, designed by Swedish architect Gunnar Asplund, and one of the city's most notable structures.
-The name is today used for both the main library itself as well as the municipal library system of Stockholm.
+The name is today used for both the main library itself, located close to Odenplan, as well as the municipal library system of Stockholm.

+Since 2024 the building is closed for renovation.
+It is planned to open again in 2028.

 Architecture

 Discussed by a committee of which Asplund himself was a member from 1918, a design scheme was proposed in 1922, and construction began in 1924.
 Partly inspired by the Barrière Saint-Martin (Rotonde de la Villette) by Claude Nicolas Ledoux, Asplund abandoned earlier ideas for a dome in favour of a rotunda whose tall cylinder gives the exterior some monumentality.
 In the course of its planning, he reduced elements of the classical order to their most abstract geometrical forms, for the most part eliminating architectural decor.
 Stockholm Public Library was Sweden's first public library to apply the principle of open shelves where visitors could access books without the need to ask library staff for assistance, a concept Asplund studied in the United States during the construction of the library.
 All the furnishings in all the rooms were designed for their specific positions and purposes.